 Making a good first impression

-Show a real interest in the job and speak clearly and confidently making sure everything you say is factual and sincere.
-During the interview, bear the following guidelines in mind:
+- Show interest in the job and speak clearly and confidently, making sure everything you say is factual and sincere, this is your opportunity to sell yourself to the client.

 - Do not speak negatively of other people or companies, it makes you look unprofessional.